alexpdev/pyben/README.md

     ...
 True

-One key difference is that the 'load' and 'dump' methods accept as arguments, string paths or path objects as well as open iobuffer.
+One key difference is that the 'load' and 'dump' methods accept as arguments, string paths or path-like objects as well as an open BytesIO object.

 For Example this: